12 Best Banks in Michigan for 2024

 1. SoFi

 SoFi shines as a top online bank, thanks to its robust Checking & Savings accounts.
-The online bank offers a competitive 4.60% APY on savings and 0.50% APY on checking.
+The online bank offers up to 4.30% APY on savings and 0.50% APY on checking.
 There are no monthly fees or minimum deposit requirements to worry about.

 When customers sign up for direct deposit, they can receive their paychecks up to two days in advance.